ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ## <a name="conclusion"><a> Conclusion
 The private leaderboard standing below, used to rank the teams, shows the top 30 teams.
 It was a very close competition in the end and Markus would have been a well-deserved winner as well.
 We were very close to each other ever since the third week of the eight week contest and pushed each other forward.
 The fact that the test data contains 8.6 million records and that it was split randomly for the private and public leaderboard resulted in a very confident estimate of the private standing given the public leaderboard.
 I was most impressed by the approaches of Markus and Jack (Japan) who finished in third position.
-You can read more about their approaches on the [forum](https://www.kaggle.com/c/facebook-v-predicting-check-ins/forums).
+You can read more about their approaches on the <a href="https://www.kaggle.com/c/facebook-v-predicting-check-ins/forums/" target="_blank">forum</a>.
 Many others also contributed valuable insights.

 {% include image.html url="/img/PrivateLB.png" description="Private leaderboard score (MAP@3) - two teams stand out from the pack" %}